 You may have had lab work recently that came back with high protein in urine levels, also known as proteinuria.
-While proteinuria is not a specific disease, it may indication of endocrine conditions or in some cases may be the result of a kidney problem.
+While proteinuria is not a specific disease, it may be an indication of endocrine conditions or in some cases may be the result of a kidney problem.

 If you were applying for life insurance and your paramed exam lab results indicate high levels of protein, your life insurance application may have been postponed.